FIXING A FLAT TIRE

 Learn to fix a flat with confidence

 Sooner or later, you'll ride over some glass or perhaps hit a rut or hole and get a flat tire.
 When this happens, don't panic!
 As long as you carry a few basic tools (which we can help you with), flat repair is easy—even fun!
 Here's how it's done.
-Note that these instructions are for standard tires and tubes, tubeless setups and for road and mountain bicycles.
+Note that these instructions are for standard tires and tubes.

 First, you'll need a pump (one that's right for your valve type and that's carried on your bike or in a pack), a spare tube (to replace the popped one) and tire levers (for removing the tire).
 Carry the tire levers and spare tube in a seat bag or your hydration pack.
 Most pumps can be frame mounted or tucked it in your pack if you carry one.

 Here are complete instructions for each of the simple steps to fixing your flat tire.
 Note that, while we've tried hard to answer every possible question you could have about flat tire repair, you only need to read as much as you want.

 As soon as you get that "sinking" feeling or hear the hiss of escaping air, let your ride partners know you have a flat (so they won't disappear over the horizon) and stop in a safe spot.
 If it's a rear flat, shift onto the smallest rear cog.
 The first step in wheel removal (except for bikes with disc brakes) is opening the brake, which makes it easier to get the wheel out.